 What a home inspection does not generally and actively inspect is wood destroying organisms like termites and dry rot.
 Certainly a whole house inspector does look out for those items if they are obvious, and the home inspection will surely call them out, but will say something like “see pest inspection report for further evaluation.”
 So, what is a pest inspection?
 What does a pest inspection cover?

 A pest inspection involves a full inspection of your home for any evidence of termite activity and/or evidence of dry rot damage, or moisture conditions that could lead to an atmosphere for wood destroying organisms or termites.
 This means that a pest inspector would inspect the exterior of your home including all the trim, home siding, under roof eaves, ect.
 Pest Inspectors do a full inspection of the interior as well, especially checking for water leaks in the bathrooms, kitchen and laundry areas, windows, and inspecting the attic where applicable.
+Depending on the size of your home, and if its on a raised foundation, the cost of a Pest Inspection is typically between $95-$175.

 Home Buyers and Sellers are always surprised to find out that a pest inspection does not inspect for ants, spiders, ect.
 That is not its purpose.
 It is a home inspection that inspects wood.
 Helping make sure the structure is in tact and will remain in tact.